hardmaru/sketch-rnn/README.md

 ![Generated Sketches](https://cdn.rawgit.com/hardmaru/sketch-rnn/master/example/output.svg)

+# Depreciated

+This version of sketch-rnn has been depreciated.
+An updated version will be released soon.

 # Basic Usage

 I tested the implementation on TensorFlow 0.50.
 I also used the following libraries to help: